query-string/spelling-bee/README.md

 - [ ] Be able to pronounce each word on the proficiency log page
 - [ ] Satisfying sound when answers correct
 - [ ] Update proficciency level automatically ocne list exceeded
-- [ ] Change proficiency level immediately in the menu
+- [x] Change proficiency level immediately in the menu
 - [ ] Be able to select voice/speed
+- [ ] Make sure definitions API returns something, add some caching level

 ## NICE TO HAVE IN PUBLIC